 Male Reproduction

-Sex determination & differentiation, SRY/Sox9, gonadal and phenotypic sex, PGC migration, disorders of sex development, male anatomy, spermatogenesis, testicular cooling, male endocrinology, and spermatogenesis mechanics (ANSC 224, Lectures 23–26)
+Sex determination & differentiation, SRY/Sox9, gonadal and phenotypic sex, PGC migration, disorders of sex development, male anatomy, spermatogenesis, testicular cooling, male endocrinology, spermatogenesis mechanics, oogenesis, fertilization, and assisted reproductive technologies (ANSC 224, Lectures 23–29)

 A · Primary Germ Layers, Pituitary Development & Sex Determination Overview